-So far in 2015, the Raiders have kept QB Derek Carr relatively upright, as he has only been sacked three times.
+So far in 2015, the Raiders have kept QB Derek Carr relatively upright, as he has only been sacked seven times.
 Carr was not sacked in the team's opening game against Cincinnati nor in Week 3's win against Cleveland.
-Through four weeks, Oakland has only given up five sacks on the year, tied for fourth in the league.
+Through five games, Oakland has only given up nine sacks on the year, tied for eighth in the league.
 Last season, the Silver and Black gave up only 28 sacks on the entire year, good for tied for sixth in the NFL.